Need help with debt collectors, read about your rights.

 A collector can’t contact you if within 30 days after you receive the first written notice from them if you send the collection agency a formal letter telling them that you do not owe money.
 However, an agency or collector can renew these activities against you if they send you proof of you not paying the bill or debt.
 For example, if the debt collection company sends you a copy of an unpaid bill for the amount owed then they may be able to resume activities.

 Stop debt collectors from medical and hospital bills

 If you owe money on a medical or hospital bill, then there are some different tactics you can take.
 There are additional tips that may help in solving these health care related obligations.
 Debt collectors also have more rules they need to follow for these types of medical costs.
-Learn more on your rights.
+Find how to stop hospital debt collectors.

 Do state programs and laws exist?

 Yes, many states have laws and additional protections for consumers.
 So in addition to the assistance from the Federal Trade Commission (FTC), which has the Fair Debt Collection Practices Act, consumers will get additional rights at the state level.
 There are also rules created by most of the major banks to further enhance these protections for consumers.
 Find information on plans from :